-- Seeking help from a service like relationships Australia; or
+4. Seeking help from a service like Relationships Australia.

-- Retaining a lawyer to give you advice, strategy and help you negotiate a positive outcome.
+5. Retaining a lawyer to provide advice, strategy, and assist in negotiating a positive outcome.

-Our family lawyers offer fixed fee solutions so that you know what the cost of the parenting orders will be before you get started.
+As your reliable family law solicitors on the Gold Coast, we offer fixed fee solutions, ensuring you know the cost of the parenting orders upfront before you embark on this process.